ashwin9494/K-means/README.md

 # K-means
 k-means is  one of  the simplest unsupervised  learning  algorithms  that  solve  the well  known clustering problem.
 The procedure follows a simple and  easy  way  to classify a given data set  through a certain number of  clusters.
+The K-means algorithm starts by randomly choosing a centroid value for each cluster.
+After that the algorithm iteratively performs three steps:

+(i) Find the Euclidean distance between each data instance and centroids of all the clusters;
+(ii) Assign the data instances to the cluster of the centroid with nearest distance;
+(iii) Calculate new centroid values based on the mean values of the coordinates of all the data instances from the corresponding cluster.
+The K-means algorithm starts by randomly choosing a centroid value for each cluster.
+After that the algorithm iteratively performs three steps:

+(i) Find the Euclidean distance between each data instance and centroids of all the clusters;
+(ii) Assign the data instances to the cluster of the centroid with nearest distance;
+(iii) Calculate new centroid values based on the mean values of the coordinates of all the data instances from the corresponding cluster.
 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>